onqtam/headjack/docs/what/competition.md

 Hierarchy is a core tenet in computer science

+Identity is about information and relations - transactionality is orthogonal

 authentic timestamps?

 how easy it is to build aggregators for the entire public web?